AlejandroRG03/TFM/README.md

-A repository of coding and other utilities related with my TFM in CODEX-beta
+A repository of coding and other utilities related with my TFM